 You are welcome to hold a small ceremony during the planting.
 Our landscape contractor will plant the tree for you, ensuring this is done safely and to regulations.
 If you would like a longer ceremony, with more people, we ask that you hold this after your tree has been planted.

-Contact us regarding scattering of ashes at your site.
+Contact us regarding scattering or planting of ashes at the ceremony.

 We will provide a Memorial Tree Certificate following the planting ceremony.
 The certificate includes the name of the person being commemorated, the date the tree was planted, tree species, the name of the park or reserve and GPS location.

 We also register your memorial tree in our asset system.

 Unfortunately, we are unable to offer memorial seats or plaques.
 These features have a short asset life and are sadly prone to vandalism.
 Private plaques may not be installed with your memorial tree.

 The scattering of a loved one's ashes is permissible providing this is done discreetly, taking into account the presence of onlookers and the prevailing wind conditions.

 - Our Memorial Tree Planting in Public Open Space Policy outlines the principles behind our Memorial Tree Program.

 - Our Community Nursery has an extensive range of local plant species including trees